Turbosavski/PS2MIDI/README.md

 The heart of the system is (of course) arduino.
 Arduino Promicro can be set as native usb device – so it was chosen (Sparkfun Pro micro 5V 16MHz version – a Chinese clone).
 An old laptop (sony vaio) provided a touchpad and parts to make the instrument housing.

 After the touchpad version an old ps/2 computer keyboard was used to some extent with adaptations to the relevant arduino library.
 Another option is of course the mouse - this would be probably very similar to touchpad.

-All these arduino sketches will be soon available here.
+All these arduino sketches are now available here in their latest development versions:
+-> keyboardProMicro04
+-> touchPadProMicro14

 Quite some work was done in 2019 with adding the AI part on the level of three arduino libraries: midimelodics, midirhythmics and midistatistics - not yet finished but soon to be uploaded.
 Similar work is lately been done as a flute-like breath controller - but without the midi-synth.